Ready or Not

 Sokka frowned and trailed behind Ty Lee.
 Was it really just chance that she had found Mai and Jin?
 Somehow, he doubted it.

 There was a leak in the roof.
 The repetitive plink, plink as drips fell and landed in the bucket placed to catch the water was irritating.
-Azula curled her lip at the rundown room and then shifted her attention back to the man seated opposite her.
+Azula curled her lip at the rundown room and shifted her attention back to the man seated opposite her.
 Jing Sheng poured her a cup of tea and placed it before her.
 He'd tried to dress nicely for the occasion.
 How pathetic.
 The cheap fabric of his clothes would always damn him for what he was: a peasant trying to grasp at the sky in the hopes of elevation.
 Still, he was easy to manipulate.
 That made him useful.

 "Rumour has it the Earth King has finally stepped out of his bubble," Azula said in a detached tone.
 "He's taken control of the Dai Li."